 Early testing has been promising with results indicating that Gabby can help young women reduce their number of preconception health risks.
 In addition, users have reported that the system is easy to use and that they like and trust Gabby.

-Click here for an overview of the content of Preconception Care (PCC).
+Click here for an evidence-based report on the clinical content of Preconception Care (PCC).